Sexual Abuse In Boarding Schools

 In the past few years, many New England boarding schools have been named in sexual abuse scandals and lawsuits.
 According to an investigative report from the Boston Globe, more than 200 former students of New England private schools were sexually abused by teachers or staff members.
 These 200 allegations make claims against 67 private schools in the region.

-Many of these private schools have been embroiled in public scandal in recent years.
+Many of these private schools have been embroiled in public scandals in recent years.
 Much of the public outcry has been centered on how the schools handled reports of abuse.
 School administrators at many of these institutions chose to keep abuse allegations secret.

 This decision protected the school’s reputation.
 However, the secrecy did not hold abusers accountable for their crimes.
 In some cases, these abusers were terminated but able to keep a clean record.
 This allowed abusers to be hired at other schools, where they committed further abuse.